-In June 2019, the Company arranged short-term loan financing of US\$2.4 million from HPX under the terms of the Promissory Note.
+In June 2019, the Company arranged short-term loan financing of US\$2.40 million from HPX under the terms of the Promissory Note.
 The Promissory Note has a maturity date of December 31, 2019, and an interest rate of 10% per annum, with interest accruing daily and all interest compounding only at maturity.
 The interest rate will increase to 12% per annum in the event that the Company does not repay the amount owing upon the maturity date.
-At June 30, 2019, the carrying value of the Promissory Note including accrued interest was US\$1.87 million (\$2.45 million).
-Interest expense of \$17,570 was accrued on the Promissory Note for both the three and six months ended June 30, 2019.
+On September 24, 2019, the Company announced it had agreed with HPX to convert the principal and interest owed to HPX under short-term indebtedness obligations into common shares of the Company.
+The total owed to HPX was US\$2.94 million (\$3.90 million), arising from 2019 advances under the Promissory Note and deferral of the fourth option payment under the Alacran Option Agreement.
+On October 2, 2019, upon conversion of the debt, Cordoba issued 65,059,800 common shares at a price of C\$0.06 per share.